mikesol/purescript-tldr/README.md

 There are examples of all four of these in the [tests](./test/Test/Parser.purs).

 In general, state management should be considered an advanced feature.
-Most often, you can do it in a second step.
+Most often, it's not needed, and you can do all stateful tasks it in a second step.
 For example, in XML parsing, you can use state management to determine if open tags are closed.
 But you can also do this in a second step after successfully parsing to a data type.
 While the latter is slower, it's easier to read and implement.

 #### Gotchyas